Free Trial

 The fund is up 8% in 2024, with much of that growth occurring in the last six months.
 That correlates with the sector rotation away from technology stocks and has pushed the VYMI near its 52-week high.

-But while you don’t want to overpay for any asset, your reason to own a high dividend yield ETF is for passive income.
+But while you don’t want to overpay for any asset, the reason to own a high dividend yield ETF is for passive income.
 One thing that may be off-putting to some investors is that the fund is heavily weighted in banks and financial stocks.

 About Vanguard International High Dividend Yield ETF